Mister-Hope/gulp5-sass-plugin/README.md

 ### Error logging

-Note that we provide a useful function called `logError` on these 2 tranform functions to let you print erros gracefully.
+Note that we provide a useful function called `logError` on these 2 tranform functions to let you print errors gracefully.

 See the demo above for usage.